 Additional certificate access control checks between peering NSAs can be implemented such as hostname verification, and subject DN verification of the peer.
 In this case the Subject DN of the authenticated certificate is verified against Subject DN that was exchanged beforehand to uniquely identify the remote NSA and authorize the peering.

-An NSA MUST authorize a peer NSA’s access to the Service Plane.
+An NSA MUST individually authorize each peer, before allowing them access to the Service Plane.

 In addition to Client Authenticated TLS, each NSA type has a specific security obligation to the Service Plane:

-An Aggregator NSA is contractually obligated to accept NSI messages from peers (possibly rejecting due to policies), perform path computation if needed, and propagate messages to peers along a path to the target uPA or uRA depending on direction of message.
+An Aggregator is contractually obligated to accept NSI messages from peers subject to NSI policy [NSI Policy], perform path computation if needed [GFD.213], and propagate messages to peers along a path to the target uPA or uRA depending on direction of message.

-A uRA NSA is contractually obligated to determine the identity of the requesting user and authorize that user’s access to the Service Plane.
+A uRA is contractually obligated to determine the identity of the requesting user and authorize that user’s access to the Service Plane.
 The uRA does not authorize a user’s access to network resources.

-A uPA NSA is contractually obligated to authorize a user’s access to Transport Plane resources in its associated network.
+A uPA is contractually obligated to authorize a user’s access to Transport Plane resources in its associated network.

-How the uRA and uPA authorize a user’s access is a deployment time decision and out of the scope of the NSI protocol.
+How the uRA and uPA authorize a user’s access is a deployment decision and is out of scope of the NSI protocol.
 Figure 2 below illustrates these security concepts.